The Supreme Court decided on May 26 to allow President Joe Biden’s administration to continue using a key metric in the fight against climate change.

 The cost of our carbon footprint — in human lives

-Summer 2021’s record-shattering temperatures, which led to hundreds of deaths in the Pacific Northwest and Canada, made it painfully obvious that climate change isn’t a far-off threat — it’s already killing people.
+Record-shattering temperatures, which have led to recent heat waves like the one in India and Pakistan, make it painfully obvious that climate change isn’t a far-off threat — it’s already killing people.

 So you might think that the SCC would also include a decent estimate as to the number of climate-related deaths per ton.
 But due to a lack of reliable data, it didn’t.
 There was no centralized data source enabling scientists to access daily temperature-related mortality figures for each country, so deaths barely factored into the calculation.

-Danny Bressler, a PhD candidate in sustainable development at Columbia University, recently published a study in the journal Nature Communications that attempts to rectify that shortcoming.
+In 2021, the economist Danny Bressler published a study in the journal Nature Communications that attempts to rectify that shortcoming.
 His paper updates the SCC based on findings that have emerged in the last few years about heat-related deaths.

 When Bressler factored in the projected deaths — what he calls “the mortality cost of carbon” — the SCC jumped to a whopping $258 per ton.